som1234/Quasi-Clustering/README.md

 ## Software Requirements:
-* Python 2.7 or above
+* Python 2.7 or above (installation location should be included in $PATH)
 * Python Packages : pysam
 * ATLAS and LAPACK for gcc compilation
 * Samtools